ric9176/CV/README.md

 #### Sainsbury's Tech - Software Engineering Manager (July 2020 - Current)

 Leading the shared services team in delivering an event based micro services architecture that supports downstream tech teams in accessing data within the commercial domain.
+I currently manage a team of 8, primarily consisting of React/Node developers supported by dev ops and SDET colleagues.

-Core technologies: Typescript, NestJS, GraphQL, Postgres, MongoDB, AWS, Kafka
+Core technologies: Typescript, React, NestJS (Node), GraphQL, Postgres, MongoDB, AWS, Kafka

 #### Sainsbury's Tech - Principal Software Engineer (September 2019 - July 2020)

 Collaborating across engineering teams to deliver tech-focused solutions to business problems, leading on front-end practices and architecture, hiring, mentoring, and coaching engineers, advocating agile practices, and helping develop and build Sainsbury's tech function.
+Harnessing my expertise in the React ecosystem, I was particually focused on developing the capabilities of front end engineers in product teams across the domain and brining other senior engineers together to drive strategic tech initiatives.

 Core technologies: Typescript, React, GraphQL, Node, Postgres, AWS, Kafka, Micro services

-#### React GraphQL Academy - Organizer, developer & senior coach (May 2017 - September 2019)
+#### React GraphQL Academy - Operations Lead & Senior Coach (May 2017 - September 2019)

-[React GraphQL Academy](https://reactgraphql.academy/) is the leading provider of in person trainings for React and GraphQL in Europe.
+[React GraphQL Academy](https://reactgraphql.academy/) is a leading provider of in person trainings for React and GraphQL in Europe.

-Responsible for running the operation and business development of the academy, working collaborativly with the wider team to implement enhancements to UX while expanding the offering to drive growth and market position.
+Responsible for running the operation and business development of the academy, working collaborativly with the team to implement functional enhancements to the web user experience while expanding the offering to drive growth and market position.
+Over the course of my tenure, the coach team grew to 6, offering trainings in London, Amsterdam and Lisbon.
+In addition the core LeanJS engineering team built and delivered an in-house learning platform in order to allow coaches to self organize courses and gain continuous feedback on student progress and satisfaction.

-#### LeanJS - Developer and Decison maker (May 2017 - September 2019)
+#### LeanJS - Hands on Engineering Manager & Partner (May 2017 - September 2019)

 [LeanJS](https://leanjs.com/) in it's current iteration enables product teams to innovate rapidly via one week hands-on sprints across key technologies.
-Previously LeanJS worked with top clients as a tech consultancy to both advise on and co-build React and GraphQL projects.
-These ranged from [Agni Magazine](https://agnionline.bu.edu/) on which I was the lead developer, to consulting on projects such as [FingoPay](https://medium.com/leanjs/fingopay-meets-react-native-d1e89aeeb6f4).
+Previously LeanJS worked with top clients as a tech consultancy to both advise on and co-build React/Node and GraphQL projects.
+These ranged from [Agni Magazine](https://agnionline.bu.edu/) on which I was the lead developer and project manager, to consulting on projects such as [FingoPay](https://medium.com/leanjs/fingopay-meets-react-native-d1e89aeeb6f4).

-I worked as a developer and decision maker, later becoming a partner, leading and implementing projects in addition to contributing on business development and strategy.
+I worked as a hands on senior software engineer and manager of a dev team as it grew, later becoming a partner, leading and implementing projects in addition to contributing on business development and strategy.
+The core was a cross functional team of React/Node developers in addtion to UX and product.

-Core technologies include: JavaScript, React, Redux, GraphQL (client and server), MongoDB, Serverless architectures (Google Cloud)
+Core technologies include: JavaScript, React, Node, GraphQL (client and server), MongoDB, GCP.

 #### blue{shift} - Software Engineer and JavaScript coach (October 2016 to 2017)